interval-arithmetic-ise/docs/reports/002-ise.typ

 = Individual Extension Descriptions

-== "Zhinf": Half-precision interval arithmetic in floating-point registers
+== "Xhintf": Half-precision interval arithmetic in floating-point registers
 - This extension imports *half-precision format* of all instructions.
 - The instructions imported by this extension operate on *floating-point registers* `f0-f31`.
-- Depends on the single-precision extension F for 32-bit floating-point registers.
+- Depends on the half-precision extension `Zfhmin` for 32-bit floating-point registers & 16-bit load-stores.
-- Can coexist with `Zfinf`.
-- *Cannot* coexist with `Zfinx` or `Zhinx`.
+- *Cannot* coexist with `Xhintx` or `Xfintx`.
 - Can be implemented on either of RV32 and RV64.

-== "Zfinf": Single-precision interval arithmetic in floating-point registers
+== "Xfintf": Single-precision interval arithmetic in floating-point registers
 - This extension imports *single-precision format* of all instructions.
 - The instructions imported by this extension operate on *floating-point registers* `f0-f31`.
-- Depends on the double-precision extension D for 64-bit floating-point registers.
+- Depends on the double-precision extension `D` for 64-bit floating-point registers.
-- Can coexist with `Zhinf`.
-- *Cannot* coexist with `Zfinx` or `Zhinx`.
+- *Cannot* coexist with `Xhintx` or `Xfintx`.
 - Can be implemented on either of RV32 and RV64.

-== "Zhinx": Half-precision interval arithmetic in general-purpose registers
+== "Xhintx": Half-precision interval arithmetic in general-purpose registers
 - This extension imports *half-precision format* of all instructions.
 - The instructions imported by this extension operate on *general-purpose registers* `x0-x31`.
 - Depends on the `Zicsr` extension for control and status registers.
-- Can coexist with `Zfinx`.
-- *Cannot* coexist with `Zfinf` or `Zhinf`.
+- *Cannot* coexist with `Xhintf` or `Xfintf`.
 - Can be implemented on either of RV32 and RV64.

-== "Zfinx": Single-precision interval arithmetic in general-purpose registers
+== "Xfintx": Single-precision interval arithmetic in general-purpose registers
 - This extension imports *single-precision format* of all instructions.
 - The instructions imported by this extension operate on *general-purpose registers* `x0-x31`.
 - Depends on the `Zicsr` extension for control and status registers.
-- Can coexist with `Zhinx`.
-- *Cannot* coexist with `Zfinf` or `Zhinf`.
+- *Cannot* coexist with `Xhintf` or `Xfintf`.
 - On RV32, this extension is implemented with *register pairing*.
 According to this:
     - Register numbers must be even.
     - Use of misaligned (odd-numbered) registers is reserved.